 }The advantage of this option is that we can also group routing definitions and functionality for each file.

-Let's follow the "group per file" scheme as described above.
-Even though the routes are in different files, we need to declare them at the application level.
-Thus, our application will look like this:
+Let's follow the "group per file" scheme as described above and declare them at the application level.
+Our routing configuration module will look like this:

 // Routing.kt